Vivecboots/Auth0-EVM-Boilerplate/README.md

 WalletConnect Documentation – Learn about WalletConnect features and API.
 Vite Documentation – Learn about Vite features and API.

+## Author

+Please feel free to contact me at blairqqw@gmail.com for inquiries.

 ## 📜License